 Translation: Praise to be to the Sun who is the Lord of the day, Viṣṇu, Brahma and Śiva who is the lord of the immortal ganas of the light and the one who is beyond (or is entirely overcome) the Maaya of the birth and who lords the Universe, Here I present Jātaka Parijata as a complete jyotirvidya to delight of all as an acknowledgment of the works on results of horoscopes displayed by Garga, Parashara and others.

 Commentary: This is the Mangala Caranam.
 It is very common to start such a spiritually rooted work (Jyotiṣa is a Vedanga) with the prayer to deities to support and bless the work.
-In fact, usual practise is to start with an obeisance and acknowledgment to one main deity who is to symbolise the work.
-In the case of Jataka Parijata, we can see the author celebrates Lord Vishnu (that to in the specific form as One beloved by Śri or Śrikanta), Brahma, Sun as the lord of the day as well as Śiva who seems to be the main deity of the mentioned work as author indicates by the long praise.
-The author specifically praises Shiva as the lord of the immortal jyotirganas, one who entirely transcends the illusion (Maya) of this continuous circle of rebirth and at the same time he praises him as Jagannatha or the Lord of the Universe (jagatāmīśaṁ).
+In fact, the usual practice is to start with obeisance and acknowledgment to one main deity who is to symbolize the work.
+In the case of Jataka Parijata, we can see the author celebrates Lord Vishnu (that too in the specific form as One beloved by Śri or Śrikanta), Brahma, Sun as the lord of the day as well as Śiva who seems to be the main deity of the mentioned work as author indicates by the long praise.
+The author specifically praises Shiva as the lord of the immortal jyotirganas, one who entirely transcends the illusion (Maya) of this continuous circle of rebirth and at the same time, he praises him as Jagannatha or the Lord of the Universe (jagatāmīśaṁ).